 #14.
 Smoke a Cuban Cigar at the Hotel Nacional’s Garden

 Cuban cigars are legendary throughout the world for their high-quality tobacco and hand-made rolling technique.
 There’s no better place to smoke a Cuban cigar than the Hotel Nacional.
 The 87-year-old hotel is a registered Cuban National Monument and a bastion of Cuban history and culture.

 Light up your cigar in the beautiful seaside garden, and enjoy a scenic view of the ocean and Havana Harbor.

 #15.
 Know the Ugly.
 The Crumbling Buildings in Centro Havana

 When visiting Havana, it’s important to understand that there’s an ugly side to the city’s old, antiquated charm.
 Some of the older buildings are no longer structurally stable or safe to inhabit.
-Over 3,800 buildings collapsed between 2000 in 2013, and an additional 28,000 people are living in buildings in danger of collapsing, according to USA Today.
+According to USA Today, over 3,800 buildings collapsed between 2000 in 2013, and an additional 28,000 people live in buildings in danger of collapsing.

-Although buildings in tourist areas tend to be well-maintained, it’s important to be aware of your surroundings, and you should skip buildings that look like they’re crumbling.
+Although buildings in tourist areas tend to be well-maintained, it’s important to be aware of your surroundings.
+It would be best if you skipped buildings that look like they’re crumbling.

 Havana Nightlife: What to Do in Havana at Night

 When the sun sets, Havana transforms into an entirely different city.
 As the intense heat and humidity of daytime give way to the cooler night air, Cubans venture out to dance, drink, and listen to music.
 Many of Cuba’s most popular music clubs and cabarets are located near hotels and Airbnb rooms in the city center.
 We recommend Skyscanner if you want to book a hotel or “casa particular” in Havana.